Total internal reflection: Phase shifts

 It can be seen that a refractive index of 1.45 is not enough to give a 45° phase difference, whereas a refractive index of 1.5 is enough (by a slim margin) to give a 45° phase difference at two angles of incidence: about 50.2° and 53.3°.

 This 45° relative shift is employed in Fresnel's invention, now known as the Fresnel rhomb, in which the angles of incidence are chosen such that the two internal reflections cause a total relative phase shift of 90° between the two polarizations of an incident wave.
 This device performs the same function as a birefringent quarter-wave plate, but is more achromatic (that is, the phase shift of the rhomb is less sensitive to wavelength).
-Either device may be used, for instance, to transform linear polarization to circular polarization (which Fresnel also discovered) and vice versa.
+Either device may be used, for instance, to transform linear polarization to circular polarization (which Fresnel also discovered) and conversely.

 In Fig. 13, δ is computed by a final subtraction; but there are other ways of expressing it.
 Fresnel himself, in 1823, gave a formula for cos δ.
 Born and Wolf (1970, p.
 50) derive an expression for tan (δ/2) and find its maximum analytically.

 For TIR of a beam with finite width, the variation in the phase shift with the angle of incidence gives rise to the Goos–Hänchen effect, which is a lateral shift of the reflected beam within the plane of incidence.
 This effect applies to linear polarization in the s or p direction.
-The Imbert–Fedorov effect is an analogous effect for circular or elliptical polarization, and produces a shift perpendicular to the plane of incidence.
+The Imbert–Fedorov effect is an analogous effect for circular or elliptical polarization and produces a shift perpendicular to the plane of incidence.